-One of the first things you should do to make this meeting with the media sales team awesome rather than awful is to make sure you help them understand your target customers.
+One of the best ways to make the meeting with the media sales team more awesome is to spend time helping them understand your customers.

-Media sales teams have access to a lot of data about their audiences.
-They can take information you provide about your target audience, and find the best match for that target within their media channels and programmes.
+They’ll have access to a lot of data about media audiences.
+They’ll take your target audience information, and find the best match for that target within their media channels and programmes.

 They can also plan media against attitudinal variables.
 Companies like Kantar, who run the Target Group Index (TGI) panel and Roy Morgan work with media owners to match data on media consumption with insights from household panels.
 This can help you find the best media for specific attitudes or lifestyles.